 Here are some thoughts on how to find a realtor to sell your house.

-This is a buyer’s market, but even so, a house is still very expensive for most people.
+Buying a house is still very expensive for most people.
 If you have a buyer that needs help to close the deal, consider offering some sort of incentives to make the deal happens.
 For example, you can offer to cover some parts of the closing costs.
 This works especially well with first time home buyers.

 Do you have your own tips to help a home sell faster?
 Were there things that you did when selling your house that made it more attractive to buyers?
 Let us know about it in the comments section!